spatialtopology/spacetop.github.io/docs/m03_running_experiments/g05_containers.md

 1. TOC
 {:toc}

+---
-Building containers can help you do reproducible research while alleviating the pain of installing programs/packages every time you're working in a new environment.
+Containers aid reproducible research, while alleviating the pain of installing programs/packages every time you're working in a new environment.

 Docker and Singularity are platforms that allow you to build and execute containers.

 Reasons I had to build a container:
 I needed pymvpa and nilearn, which had to run on CU's cluster.
 This was around 2018, prior to the conda environment feature that is now enabled on Summit and Blanca.
 Hence, I needed a singularity container, instead of a docker container.
 However, converting a docker container to singularity is easy, once you have singularity on your local machine.

+---

 # 0. install singularity on your local machine
 Please check here.